 Objectives & Outcomes

-The program educational objectives describe what graduates are expected to attain within a few years of graduation utilizing the knowledge gained from their academic program.
-The educational objectives for the bachelor of science in Computer Engineering are:
+AThe program educational objectives describe what graduates are expected to attain within a few years of graduation utilizing the knowledge gained from their academic program.
+The educational objectives for the Computer Engineering BS are:

-- Graduates will engage in professional development activities to adapt to evolving challenges and opportunities in an ever more networked society.
+- Graduates will engage in professional development activities to adapt to evolving technical challenges and career opportunities.

 The Student Outcomes define the knowledge and skills that will be mastered by our graduates.
 To enable TTU EE and CMPE students to accomplish the Educational Objectives, the curriculum is designed to ensure students, at the time of graduation, have the following: